 Hobbies: What do you do for fun?
 Do you bungee jump or ride a motorcycle?
 Do you have reckless driving, speeding, or DUI convictions?
 Are you a volunteer fireman?
 Are you taking piloting classes?

 Health: What is your height, weight, Body Mass Index (BMI)?
 Do you live a sedentary life or are you physically active?
 Do you have any illnesses like cancer or ulcerative colitis?
 Are you being treated for any other mental conditions such as depression or bipolar disorder?

 Tip #5 – Work with an Experienced Agent

 Anxiety disorders are a very common condition for many American adults.
 So insurance carriers are definitely open to providing life insurance to those over 50 with anxiety.

 How do you figure out which life insurer will work best for you and your family’s needs?
 How do you avoid wasting valuable time and energy trying to secure a great life policy?

 The answer is simple.
-Work with an experienced agent at Over50LifeInsure to find the perfect policy for your unique situation.
+Work with an experienced agent to find the perfect policy for your unique situation.

-To get started, please fill out our online form for a free instant quote.
-Or give us a call at 714-916-9723.
-We are ready to help you find affordable coverage now.
+To get started, please fill out the online form for a free instant quote.
+Or give us me a call.
+I can help you find affordable coverage now.